HOMEResource CentreTip SheetsCategory Tip SheetsThe neuroscience of resilience

 These stressors may be perceived as a potential threat which triggers the fight-or-flight response in the brain.

-But it is not all bad news.
 The brain can adapt to modern day stress.

 With knowledge, self-awareness, and practice, we train the brain to calm the amygdala and override the stress response.